aslagle/reactive-table/README.md

 #### Default sorting

+All columns are sortable by default, but sorting can be disabled by setting `sortable` to false:

+    { key: 'year', label: 'Year', sortable: false }

+Note: currently there must be at least one sortable column.

-You can use a column as the default sort order by adding `sort` to the field:
+Default sort order and direction can be controlled by adding `sortOrder` and `sortDirection` to fields:

     { fields: [
-        { key: 'year', label: 'Year', sort: 'descending' }
+        { key: 'year', label: 'Year', sortOrder: 0, sortDirection: 'descending' }, { key: 'name',  label: 'Name', sortOrder: 1, sortDirection: 'ascending'}
     ] }

-It will accept any truthy value for ascending order, and `'desc'`, `'descending'` or `-1` for descending order.
+`sortDirection` will accept any truthy value for ascending order, and `'desc'`, `'descending'` or `-1` for descending order.

+`sortOrder` will give fields with lower sortOrder higher priority in sorting, so the field with the lowest sortOrder will be the primary sort.

 #### Nested objects and arrays